 Not far from the border of Minnesota and Wisconsin, 70 feet beneath the earth surface, you will find a world of total darkness, mystery and maybe a few bats.
 Crystal Cave WI is one of the longest caves in the State.
 Located just 30 mins from the Twin Cities, it’s perfect for some Family Fun in this Cave in Wisconsin!

 Wait a second.
 Did I that just say bats?
 Yes, you read that right.
 As an adult, I know that bats are harmless creatures that come out at night and only eat mesquites and other insects.
 But there is something about the wings that still give me the hibbie jibbies.
 I was going to put on my big girl pants and play it cool.
 I just left that part off when I told the kids we were going.

 Crystal Cave offers a variety of different tour opportunities.
-The regular tour gives you an hour walk through of the cave, well light and highlighting the different formations.
+The regular tour gives you an hour walk through of the cave, well lite and highlighting the different formations.
 They also offer private tours and flashlight tours.
 The flashlight tour leaves off the lights and lets you explore like a true caver!